 Do you have any advice for experienced creators like you who’ve had success in the past but have set their sights on a more ambitious funding goal?

 Be open, honest, make cool art, and share it with the world!
 Put your focus on getting the art out into the world, value your time properly, but don’t overcharge for things when you could make your art more accessible for people monetarily.
 I could have priced this at $50 minimum or higher, and no one would have been surprised in the tarot collecting world.
 This is 2 times the cards of a normal deck.
 It could have been $100 or something ridiculous.
 But I went low, made all my add-ons as cheap as possible.
 Sometimes, when you price fairly, people show up!

 Now that The Alleyman’s Tarot is funded, what’s next for you?

 With the funds my business is making from this project, I can finally afford to hire on some writers to help me finish writing and fixing my big TTRPG system, which is the core of future TTRPG projects I want to make.
 I have a podcast to make now, thanks to that $1 million stretch goal.
 Caretaker and I are working on the Divination Coins, which should make it for an October Kickstarter [launch] if The Alleyman’s Tarot fulfills on schedule).
 I’m revising a novel that’s the start of a larger series that I’d like to do an official full release of this year, and I started work on a few new games.
 The coins should happen first, but you never know.
 It’s non-stop projects over in Publishing Goblin land.

-If you missed The Alleyman’s Tarot campaign, there’s still time to get your deck.
-Visit their pre-order store on BackerKit today.
+Asmund’s latest project, Publishing Goblin’s Oracle Dice, 2nd Edition, is now live.
+Check it out on BackerKit today!
 And if you’d like to read more interviews like this and get crowdfunding advice, make sure to sign up for the BackerKit Community Newsletter.